Pre-service teachers who commenced a teacher education course from 2019 onwards

-If you started your initial teaching education course in 2019 and want to join the largest education system in Australia once you successfully complete your university studies, you must apply for approval to teach as the first step on your pathway to employment in NSW public schools.
+If you started your initial teacher education course from 2019 onwards, and want to join the largest education system in Australia, you can apply for approval to teach with the NSW Department of Education.

-Your application for approval to teach (also known as the Graduate Recruitment Program or GRP) is an essential step to commencing your teaching career in NSW public schools.
+Your application for approval to teach (formerly known as the Graduate Recruitment Program or GRP) is an essential step to commencing your teaching career in NSW public schools.

-Throughout your final two semesters of study, you can apply for approval to teach via our online application system.
-Gaining approval to teach involves addressing a number of important requirements outlined below.
+As a pre-service teacher in your final two semesters of study, you can apply for approval to teach via our online application system.

 Once you obtain approval to teach from the department you will be eligible to seek employment in NSW public schools.